About the Program

 Champions enter a close year-long working relationship with CNAY that begins in the spring with a series of recognition events in Washington, DC.
 This national recognition provides an initial platform for Champions to amplify their leadership stories and benefit from a variety of resources that enhance their advocacy skills.
 Throughout their term as a Champion, they will receive support, resources, and opportunities to represent themselves and CNAY at various events.

 Please view the “Meet the Champions” tab to read bios of the 2022 Champion for Change class.

 Applications for the 2023 class will be available available now!

 - One Essay

 - One Peer Recommendation

 Click HERE to Apply!

 What happens after the event in DC?

-Beyond national recognition events, Champions remain engaged with CNAY through a one-year term on CNAY’s Youth Advisory Board, and take advantage of ongoing opportunities to contribute to the national dialogue on critical issues affecting youth in Indian Country.
+Beyond national recognition events, Champions remain engaged with CNAY through one-year term on CNAY’s Youth Advisory Board, and take advantage of ongoing opportunities to contribute to the national dialogue on critical issues affecting youth in Indian Country.